forcedotcom/RecordViewerNative/README.md

 1. In the Salesforce org, visit a few records.
 The app loads recently used items, and if you don't have any, it won't show any.
 1. Clone the RecordViewerNative repository.
 1. In the Config.js file:
-   * If you changed the Callback URL in the connected app, set `oauthRedirect` to that value.
+   * If you entered a Callback URL in the connected app other than `https://`, set `oauthRedirect` to that value.
    * Set `consumerKey` to the OAuth consumer key in the connected app.